.SQLITE SQLite Database

 What makes .SQLITE special

-What is a SQLite file?
+Your phone is a SQLite farm

 Continue reading — full technical deep dive